BogomolovAl/White-book/Misprints-and-unclear-moments-in-English-Ethereum-Wiki.md

 English documentation must be as clear and explicit as possible.

-Here is the list of things that remained unclear to me even after ... reading.
+Here is the list of things that remained unclear to me even after careful reading.
 I don't think I'm a complete idiot, so these moments could probably be unclear to other respectable readers.
 This list is not comprehensive; it provides by far not all the insufficiently-explained moments.

 ## List of misprints in Ethereum White Paper